8 Essential Steps to Create a Positive Candidate Experience

 Both companies and workers seeking to take on hybrid remote work should take note: there is no standardized format for this type of job arrangement.

 Employers switching to hybrid remote work schedules will ultimately advertise this job perk during the recruitment and interviewing process.
-However, your organization will need to determine what the structure of your hybrid remote work will look like before advertising it.
+However, your organization will need to determine what the structure of your hybrid remote work will look like before advertising.

-This way, you can have candid and fruitful discussions with candidates about how your hybrid remote model works.
-Having a specified and detailed structure to your model will avoid confusion and potential frustrations on the part of the employee if the reality of how hybrid remote works at your organization doesn’t match their assumptions.
+This way, you can have candid discussions with candidates about your hybrid remote work model before they become potentially confused or frustrated if the reality of how hybrid remote works at your organization doesn’t match their assumptions.

 Here are a few areas you’ll need to determine before you begin advertising your company’s hybrid remote approach: